jessedp/php-timezones/README.md

 This is done with Laravel 5.x in mind, but may work elsewhere.
 YMMV elsewhere.

 ### Basics
 - Creates timezone arrays based on PHP's supported timezones with optional grouping by region
+- Lists are sorted by offset from high (+14:00) to low (-11:00)
 - Optionally group the arrays (multi-dim associated array) by region
+    + sorting is the same, but only inside each region
 - For either case, return those as:
     + php arrays for whatever use your heart desires
-    + HTMLjessedp/timezones select list
+    + HTML select list
+- 2 utility functions for converting to/from UTC

 ## Installation